FriendsNone/FunctionKey-Bot/README.md

 -Staff commands (`off`, `mute`, `umute`) doesn't check for roles and permissions.
 Stay Safe!

 -It's sort of stable...
 But!
 Expect some bugs crawling around.

+# License
+This repository (FunctionKey-Bot) is licensed under the MIT License For more information, please read `LICENSE`